Gray Matters (2006 film): Production

 Gray Matters was shot on location in New York City in twenty-one days.
 The screenplay was partially inspired by the life of the director's sister, Carolyn.

 Release

 Gray Matters premiered at the Hamptons International Film Festival, in the Spotlight section, on October 21, 2006.
 It opened theatrically in limited release in New York and Los Angeles on February 23, 2007.

 Home media

 The DVD was released in Region 1 by Fox Home Entertainment on June 19, 2007.
-It was released in Region 2 by Momentum Pictures on August 13, 2007.
+It was released in Region 2 by Momentum Pictures on August 13, 2007 and in Australia in 2007.